RamadeviKN/google-kaggle-5day-genai-intensive-course/day2/README.md

 Whitepaper on Embeddings and Vector Databases: Gain a deeper understanding of the theoretical and practical aspects of embeddings and vector stores.

-Recording from Today's Livestream available:
+Recording from Day 2's Livestream available:
 [Watch the YouTube Video](https://www.youtube.com/watch?v=86GZC56rQCc&list=PLqFaTIg4myu-b1PlxitQdY0UYIbys-2es&index=2)

 Happy learning!